jingyufanclub/bloggo/_posts/tumblr/2017-01-07-sandwiches-in-the-expanded-field-or-happiness.md

 end
 ```

-And for the sandwich controller&rsquo;s create action:
+And for the sandwich controller's create action:

 ```ruby
 @eater = Eater.find_or_create_by(name: params[:sandwich][:eater][:name])